-- Are the appropriate risks being managed in each sector?
-Is the scope of approval sufficient? - Is GMP approval the best way of managing VTA manufacturers? - Are the EU MRA and MoU with Australia working, are we continuing to comply with expectations, is it cost effective? - Timeframes sufficient and/or established? - Future state?
+- Are the appropriate risks being managed in each sector? - Is the scope of approval sufficient? - Is GMP approval the best way of managing VTA manufacturers? - Are the EU MRA and MoU with Australia working for industry and the ACVM Group, are we continuing to comply with expectations, is it cost effective?